Categorized | Uncategorized

 That they did… but when everything hit the fan, they lost their house and wound up walking away.
 Had Indymac WORKED with them way before there was an issue, the homeowner would still have the house and the bank wouldn’t have had another bad debt.

-But then again… maybe they had different motives Indymac, One West Bank, and FDIC
+But then again… maybe they had different motives ๐Ÿ˜‰

 I’d love to know what you think about this and your thoughts… This is a GREAT discussion point and also can open a lot of doors for you to talk with homeowners and experts on the topic.

-3 Responses to “Indymac, One West Bank, and FDIC”
+3 thoughts on “Indymac, One West Bank, and FDIC

 Wow!
 Crazy stuff.
 Seems maybe a little more thought and some plain old common sense should have went into that deal!